-Once again Jennifer (Delicieux) is hosting this months “Sweet Adventures Blog Hop” and the theme is “lemons”!
-I was ready to submit an earlier post about my lemon tree and the magical stages of a developing lemon... when I just realized no older posts would be accepted on the blog hop…darn!
+Once again Jennifer (Delicieux) is hosting this months “Sweet Adventures Blog Hop” and the theme,“lemons.”
+I was ready to submit an earlier post on the magical stages of a developing lemon... when I just realized no older posts would be accepted on the blog hop…darn!

 Even William Shakespeare’s Macbeth makes reference to this medieval drink when Lady Macbeth uses poisoned possets to knock out the guards outside Duncan’s palace

 “The doors are open, and the surfeited grooms

 Do mock their charge with snores.
 I have drugg’d their possets